ntbrock/spacetime-java/worklogs/Call 2024-10-21 Coordinate System Translations.md

 https://benclinkinbeard.com/d3tips/understanding-svg-coordinate-space/

 In SVG (and canvas, etc.), 0,0 is the top left corner.
 X values increase as they move to the right and Y values increase as they move down.

+## Project Goal Idea: Acceleration

+A user interface or documentation that helps the next developers learn the physics more quickly.